Mardiya07/preview-card/README.md

 - CSS media queries
 - Flexbox
 - Mobile-first workflow
+- BEM naming Convention

 ### Continued development

 Upon completion of this project and showing to friends, CSS variables came up in the discussion.
-I realised it would have helped me keep the areas where i used inline styling to a bare minimum or even none at all for cleaner and better code.
-Would definitely refactor this later.
-I didn't expect responsiveness to be this stressful.
-More practice to be done on that.
-If you notice more areas you think would be of great help kindly let me know as well.
+Its implementation reduced repeation and helped me make changes to multiple sections by just editing corresponding root variables.
+After reading my implementation and you have suggestions that would further improve my work, kindly reach me via my social handles.
+Would be very much appreciated.

 ### Useful resources